Financial Aid for Part-Time Students

 How to Apply for a Federal Direct Stafford Loan

 The Federal Direct Stafford Loan is the basic student loan available to all students, regardless of financial need.
 It is the educational loan most students borrow first, before all others.
 If the loan is subsidized, the government will pay the interest while the student is in school.
 If the loan is unsubsidized, the student has the option of capitalizing the interest or of paying the interest quarterly during the in-school period.
 Payment of the principle itself, on both the subsidized and unsubsidized loans, does not begin until six months after graduation, provided the student remains enrolled on at least a half-time (6 credits) basis.
 Repayment period is ten years.
-The interest rate is fixed at 6.8% on Federal Direct Subsidized and Unsubsidized Stafford Loans for 2012-13.
-The Direct Loan origination fee effective July 1, 2012 will be 1%.
+The interest rate on Federal Direct Subsidized and Unsubsidized Stafford Loans for undergraduates is a "fixed-variable" rate of 3.86% for the 2013-14 year.
+The Direct Loan origination fee effective July 1, 2013 will be 1.072%.

 Example: A student borrowers a $5,500 Federal Direct Stafford Loan for the year.
-Net proceeds a student will receive on a $5,500 Stafford Loan=$5,445, split over two disbursements, once the 1% origination fee is deducted.
+Net proceeds a student will receive on a $5,500 Stafford Loan=$5,441, split over two disbursements, once the 1.072% origination fee is deducted.

 Maximum annual loan limits based on grade level for dependent undergraduate students are as follows: